-Our research group focuses on understanding the physics of wind-blown sand and dust (aeolian processes), and the interactions of mineral dust aerosols and climate.
-We predominantly use analytical and theoretical methods, as well as simple first-principles numerical models that run on desktop computers, and large-scale climate models that require supercomputers.
-My group also has limited involvement in field measurements.
+We use analytical and theoretical methods, simple first-principles numerical models that run on desktop computers, and large-scale climate models that require supercomputers.
+My group also occasionally conducts targeted field and laboratory measurements.

-The physics of dust aerosol emission and other aeolian processes
+Work on small-scale processes: the physics of dust aerosol emission

 To be able to answer the fundamental questions of the interactions between dust and climate, an accurate representation of dust emission in climate models is a necessity.
-Unfortunately, dust emission is a very complex process that depends on interactions that span length scales ranging from micrometers to 1000s of kilometers, making it a very difficult process to represent accurately in weather and climate models.
+However, dust emission is a fascinatingly complex process that depends on interactions spanning length scales from micrometers to 1000s of kilometers, making it very difficult to represent accurately in weather and climate models.
 My group thus strives to develop analytical models for dust emission that can be readily implemented into large-scale climate and weather models.
 We do so using a combination of theory, numerical modeling constrained by measurements, and the occasional field measurements.

-Part of the complexity of dust emission arises from the fact that dust aerosols are rarely lifted directly by wind, but are instead predominantly emitted through an intermediary process called saltation (Fig. 1).
+Part of the complexity of dust emission arises from the fact that dust aerosols are rarely lifted directly by wind, but are instead predominantly emitted through an intermediary process called saltation (see animation).
 In saltation, larger sand-sized particles (~70 – 500 um), which are more easily lifted by wind because their cohesive forces are small compared to aerodynamic forces, move in ballistic trajectories.
 The resulting impacts of saltating particles can ‘crack’ the soil in a manner that is analogous to the fragmentation of a wine glass when dropped on the floor.
-In past work, I’ve shown that this analogy of dust emission with brittle fragmentation yields an accurate and scale-invariant expression for the size distribution of dust aerosols at emission.
-Most recently, I’ve developed a physical theory for how the flux of dust aerosols depends on wind and soil conditions.
+In past work, our group has shown that this analogy of dust emission with brittle fragmentation yields an accurate and scale-invariant expression for the size distribution of dust aerosols at emission.
+Our group has also developed a physical theory for how the flux of dust aerosols depends on wind and soil conditions.
 This theory shows improved agreement with small-scale (in situ) measurements of dust emission and seems to improve simulations of the dust cycle with climate models.

-Since saltation is central to understanding dust emission, my group also works on the physics of wind-blown sand and, more generally, on the physics of aeolian processes.
-I developed COMSALT, a numerical model of wind-blown sand written in MATLAB, that is freely available to interested researchers, and can be downloaded here.
+Since saltation is central to understanding dust emission, our group also works on the physics of wind-blown sand and, more generally, on the physics of aeolian processes.
+We have developed COMSALT, a numerical model of wind-blown sand written in MATLAB, that is freely available to interested researchers, and can be downloaded here.
 In addition to contributing to understanding and describing sand transport and dust emission, COMSALT has also been used to understand sand transport on Mars and Saturn’s moon Titan, and to understand mega(ripple) formation.

 Saltation, and thus dust emission, is driven by turbulent winds close to the surface, which are characterized by strong spatial and temporal fluctuations in speed and direction.
 Consequently, saltation is highly intermittent, with pronounced variability on timescales of seconds to hours.
 In contrast, existing sand transport and dust emission models describe saltation as a process that is uniform in time and space, and driven by a constant downward flux of horizontal fluid momentum.
 This disconnect between theory and models on the one hand, and the reality in the field on the other, is likely one of the main causes of the often poor performance of parameterizations of sand transport and dust emission.

-My group strives to overcome these deficiencies of ‘classical’ saltation theory by bridging the gap between the small scales on which dust emission takes place (centimeters to meters) and the large scales on which dust affects weather and climate (1 – 10,000 km).
-We do this using a combination of theory and numerical modeling of saltation, field campaigns, Large Eddy Simulation (LES) modeling (in collaboration with my colleague Marcelo Chamecki), and global modeling.
+The Earth, Wind & Particles group strives to overcome these deficiencies of ‘classical’ saltation theory by bridging the gap between the small scales on which dust emission takes place (centimeters to meters) and the large scales on which dust affects weather and climate (1 – 10,000 km).
+We do this using a combination of theory and numerical modeling of saltation, laboratory and field campaigns, Large Eddy Simulation (LES) modeling (in collaboration with my colleague Marcelo Chamecki), and global modeling.

-Although my main research interests are in the Earth sciences, I’m also interested in solving extraterrestrial puzzles by applying terrestrial insights.
+Although our group’s main research interests are in the Earth sciences, we’re also interested in solving extraterrestrial puzzles by applying terrestrial insights.
 In particular, aeolian processes are of great importance to our dusty planetary neighbor Mars.
-To better understand how all this aeolian activity is possible on a planet with an atmosphere less than 1% as dense as our own, I applied a combination of numerical modeling (COMSALT) and theory (papers here, here, and here, work partially done in collaboration with Rob Sullivan).
+To better understand how all this aeolian activity is possible on a planet with an atmosphere less than 1% as dense as our own, our group used a combination of numerical modeling (COMSALT) and theory (papers here, here, and here, work partially done in collaboration with Rob Sullivan).
 We found that the low Martian gravity and vertical air drag combine to make bouncing Martian sand akin to playing golf on the Moon: particles travel much higher trajectories than on Earth, allowing them to gain substantial momentum even in light winds, so that on landing they splash up enough new particles to keep transport going at low wind speeds.
 This hysteresis effect – transport is difficult to initiate yet easy to sustain – could allows Martian sand and dust transport to occur for wind speeds an order of magnitude lower than previously thought possible.
 In fact, rather than saltation occurring continuously for high wind speed as on Earth, we think that saltation on Mars might occur in “clusters” that are initiated by rare lifting events, and sustained by relatively moderate winds (see video below).
 These findings help explains a long-standing contradiction (see NPR story here): that sand moves in many areas of Mars, even though wind speeds are only rarely sufficient to set the sand grains in motion.
-Subsequent observations of Martian sand transport rates, the properties of ripples and dunes, and the inferred threshold wind speed for sand transport, have provided limited experimental support for this hysteresis theory.
+Observations of Martian sand transport rates, the properties of ripples and dunes, and the inferred threshold wind speed for sand transport, have provided limited experimental support for this hysteresis theory.

-I was also interviewed on National Public Radio for my 2010 PRL article, finding that even light winds can move sand on Mars.
-The audio fragment is here (note that the story’s title “Dunes On Mars: How Sand Shifts Without Wind” is misleading: it’s of course the wind that shifts the sand, it’s just that my research found that the wind is much more efficient at moving the sand than previously thought.)
+Prof. Kok was also interviewed on National Public Radio for his 2010 PRL article, finding that even light winds can move sand on Mars.
+The audio fragment is here (note that the story’s title “Dunes On Mars: How Sand Shifts Without Wind” is misleading: it’s of course the wind that shifts the sand, it’s just that my group’s research found that the wind is much more efficient at moving the sand than previously thought.)